timesize/monster-oop/01-front-end-basics/oo-prototypes/27-28/README.md

         return("My " + this.color + " flower is much prettier than your " +
           otherFlower.color + " flower :P");
     };
-    this.render = function() {
+    // Demonstrates adding flower to the DOM with html strings this.render = function() {
         $('body').append("<p>My pretty flower is " + this.color +
           " and has " + this.petals + " pristine petals.</p>");